 What Affects the Test

-- Taking water pills ( diuretics ) or drinking a large amount of liquid.
+- You take water pills ( diuretics ) or drink a large amount of liquid.
 This may dilute your urine and reduce the number of bacteria in the sample.

 What To Think About